alloka/Provenance_Data/README.md

   title as this document.
 It contains a holistic example of all the notions.
 We explain in detail how the different stages of our approach look like for the particular example given in the paper.
-  * **EL and Doctor** -> the dataset, rules and rewritings used for the experimental results in our submission.
+  * **EL and Doctor** -> the datasets, rules and rewritings used for the experimental results in our submission.
   * **Why-Provenance results.ods** -> contains all the results for all the runs of each experiment in the paper.